Michael-Millard/MillNeRF/README.md

 - `src/` contains all source code
 - `tests/` contains test files
 - `setup.py` defines the package
+- `main.py` is the main entry point for the project
 - Entry points provide clean command-line interface